King of Pentacles

 Financial losses or not enough resources to make your plans a reality are holding you back.

-These may be caused by poor planning, gambling rather than investing, or squandering the chances you have been given through complacency and accepting your current position rather striving for more, or a lack of entrepreneurship, or simply a disdain for any material gains as excess.
+These may be caused by poor planning, gambling rather than investing, or squandering the chances you have been given through complacency and accepting your current position rather striving for more.
+It could be a lack of entrepreneurship, or simply a disdain for any material gains as excess.

 It is time to correct past mistakes by realizing there are no get rich quick plans that last.
 Hard work, slow and steady gains through investment, recognizing scams for what they are by controlling your emotions and FOMO (fear of missing out) and a good practical plan with sensible goals are the only things that work.